 Rebekah began attending St. Alban’s in 2005 as both a member and staff singer.
 She received her B.A. in Music from UCSB in 2004, after which she came to Waco to pursue her Masters in Music at Baylor.
 At St. Alban’s, Rebekah is on staff as the Connections Coordinator.
 She ensures that guests are welcomed and connected to the parish; she also handles digital and print communications as well as ministry coordination.

-If you’d like to find out how to become more involved at St. Alban’s, send her an email.
+If you’d like to find out how to become more involved at St. Alban’s, contact her.

 Ricky Gamble joined us as our sexton in February 2017.
 A native of the Dallas area, Ricky moved to Waco in 2015.
 He helps with maintenance and cleaning during the week.
 On Sundays, he assists with coffee and room set up.